bashup/loco/README.md

 * `fn_exists` *functionname*  -- succeeds if *functionname* is the name of an existing bash function
 * `fn_copy` *srcfunc* *newname* -- copies the body of *srcfunc* to a new function named *newname*; overwrites *newname* if it already exists.
 * `findup` *dir* *globs...* -- beginning at *dir*, check for the existence of any files matching any of *globs*, and walk upwards to parent directories until a matching file is found or there's nowhere left to go.
-On success, outputs the full path of the found file, otherwise nothing is output and failure is returned.
+On success, sets `REPLY` to the full path of the found file, otherwise failure is returned.
-* `walkup`  *dir cmd args...* -- execute *cmd args...* *dir* for *dir* and every parent of *dir* until *cmd* returns success.
-Note that this function does **not** change the current directory (though *cmd* is allowed to) and that when handling the *dir* argument you may need to address the root directory differently than other directories, since it is the only directory argument that will *end* in a slash as well as start with one.
+* `walkup`  *dir cmd args...* -- execute *cmd dir args...* for *dir* and every parent of *dir* until *cmd* returns success.
+Note that this function does **not** change the current directory (and *cmd* probably shouldn't!) and that when handling the *dir* argument you may need to address the root directory differently than other directories, since it is the only directory argument that will *end* in a slash as well as start with one.

+loco also bundles the [realpaths](https://github.com/bashup/realpaths) module, so all of its path-manipulation functions are also available.

 ## LICENSE